NeneWang/learn-programming/python/project/project-2a.md

 </details>

-:::tip Exercise Calculating your future wealth.
+:::tip Calculating your future wealth of a single investment
 <details>
 <summary>
 🧪 Play with the following code!